fogfish/gurl/doc/user-guide.md

 lazy := gurl.Join(/* ... */)
 ```

-The instance of `Arrow` produced by one of `Join` functions does not hold a results of HTTP I/O. It only builds a composable "promise" - a pure computation.
+The instance of `Arrow` produced by one of `Join` functions does not hold a results of HTTP I/O. It only builds a composable "promise" ("lazy I/O") - a pure computation.
 The computation needs to be evaluated by applying it over the protocol environment.
 The library provides simple interface to create and customize the environment.

 ```go
 // HTTP protocol provides default out-of-the-box environment.